- Business and Employment»

-During the past ten years or so, video information has become more popular because of increasing availability on the internet.
+During the past ten years or so, video information has become more popular because of increasing availability on the Internet.
 While some of the ideas and strategies presented in these videos are not totally new, the viewership potential has elevated the information to a critical mass level.
 The increasing pace of life also means that many of us feel that there is simply not enough time to read the long version of anything.
 Some of the best video presentations require less than ten minutes to absorb, and time management issues alone can make video sources compelling.
-I regularly view videos to obtain information and new ideas, and I also produce video presentations covering topics such as negotiating, proposal writing and career training.
+I regularly view videos to obtain information and new ideas, and I also produce video presentations covering topics such as negotiating, business writing, inbound marketing and career training.

 It is our choices ... that show what we truly are, far more than our abilities.— J.K.
 Rowling

 Which of the following most closely describes your interest in The Best Small Business Books?

 What Do You Know About Zombie Banks?

 Very few businesses can survive without dealing with banks and bankers.
 The growing numbers of "Zombie Banks" and Problem Banks being monitored by the FDIC mean that companies of all sizes will need to learn more about the impact of bank problems on commercial real estate loans and working capital financing for their business.

 "Zombie Banks: How Broken Banks and Debtor Nations Are Crippling the Global Economy" deftly illustrates why "Zombie Banks" should be understood before small businesses try to arrange commercial financing.
 This book was written with the active support of Sheila Bair, the former chief of the Federal Deposit Insurance Corporation (FDIC).